-Option Awar ds Stock Awards
+Option Awa rds Stock Awards

-Name Number of Shares Acquired on Exercise Va lue Realized on Exercise Number of Shares Acquired on Vesting Value Realized on Vesting
+Name Number of Shares Acquired on Exercise cquired on Value Realized on Number of Shares V Exercise Exercise Acquired on Vesting

-Lawrence F. Metz \$ - 6,191 (1)
+Lawrence F. Metz \$ 6,191 (1)

-Patrick J. Haveron \$ - 15,793
+Patrick J. Haveron \$ 15,793

-William T. Jarman \$ - 4,782 (2)
+William T. Jarman \$ 4,782 (2)

-Denis M. Butkovic \$ - -
+Denis M. Butkovic \$

-Michael C. Haines - \$ - -
+Michael C. Haines \$

-(1) Does not include an additional 3,226 common share disposition resulting from withholding of securities for the payment of tax liability.

-(2) Does not include an additional 3,115 common share disposition resulting from withholding of securities for the payment of tax liability.
+- (1) Does not include an additional 3,226 common share disposition resulting from withholding of securities for the payment of tax liability. - (2) Does not include an additional 3,115 common share disposition resulting from withholding of securities for the payment of tax liability.